Jackson’s Bay, 1874-1879: Resolutely Untamed

 ENDNOTES:

-• 1 - List of the male settlers taken from the Appendix to the Journals of the House of Representatives (AJHR), 1879, H-9A, JACKSON’S BAY COMMISSION (MINUTES OF PROCEEDINGS, EVIDENCE, CORRESPONDENCE ETC. IN CONNECTION WITH THE), 73 & 74.
+• 1 - List of the male settlers taken from the Appendix to the Journals of the House of Representatives (AJHR), 1879, H-9A, JACKSON’S BAY COMMISSION (MINUTES OF PROCEEDINGS, EVIDENCE, CORRESPONDENCE ETC. IN CONNECTION WITH THE), pp 73 & 74.

-• 2 - Ibid, 60–63.
+• 2 - Ibid, pp 60–63.

-• 3 - This extract from the Grey River Argus, issue 2798, 1 August 1877, page 2, UNTITLED.
+• 3 - This extract from the Grey River Argus, 1 August 1877, p 2, UNTITLED.

 Others were: